 Engineering Change Notices (ECNs) have been approved for many of CableLabs®-issued specifications.
 The ECNs are considered part of the set of specifications—the ECNs and the issued specifications must be examined in order to fully understand specific requirements.

-Consistent with current practice, Engineering Change Notices (ECNs) are Minor Changes considered to be part of the applicable specification effective in accordance with Section 7.3 of the DOCSIS License Agreement, even though they may not yet be included in a published version of that specification.
+Consistent with current practice, Engineering Change Notices (ECNs) are Minor Changes considered to be part of the applicable specification, even though they may not yet be included in a published version of that specification.
 Therefore, for the purpose of compliance testing, CableLabs considers the current version of the specification to consist of the most recent, published version of the specification as it appears on CableLabs’ Web site, and any ECNs approved since the specification publication but not yet incorporated into the specification.
 Note that ECNs are considered mandatory for Certification/Qualification in the Certification Wave or effective date as indicated in the ECN.

 DOCSIS Provisioning of EPON Specifications